MirrorNetworking/Mirror/doc/Articles/Guides/Sync/SyncDictionary.md

 # SyncDictionary

 A SyncDictionary is an associative array containing an unordered list of key, value pairs.
-Keys and values can be of the following types:
+Keys and values can be any [supported mirror type](../DataTypes.md).
+By default we use .Net [Dictionary](https://docs.microsoft.com/en-us/dotnet/api/system.collections.generic.dictionary-2?view=netcore-3.1) which may impose additional constraints on the keys and values.
--   Basic type (byte, int, float, string, UInt64, etc)
--   Built-in Unity math type (Vector3, Quaternion, etc)
--   NetworkIdentity
--   Game object with a NetworkIdentity component attached.
--   Struct with any of the above

 SyncDictionary works much like [SyncLists](SyncLists.md): when you make a change on the server the change is propagated to all clients and the Callback is called.

-To use it, create a class that derives from SyncDictionary for your specific type.
-This is necessary because the Weaver will add methods to that class.
-Then add a field to your NetworkBehaviour class.
+Only deltas are transmitted.

+## Usage

+Add a field to your NetworkBehaviour class fo type `SyncDictionary<Key, Value>`.
+For example:

 > Note that by the time you subscribe to the callback, the dictionary will already be initialized, so you will not get a call for the initial data, only updates.</p>